 This unit is quite interesting, as we get to learn about various possible ways we can persist data for our application/API using spring.

 The multi-tier data storage is well explained.
-All of the concepts taught are well supported with the appropriate coding snippets given time to time along the way, concluding the lesson with a short assignment to complete.
+All the concepts taught are well-supported with the appropriate coding snippets given time to time along the way, concluding the lesson with a short assignment to complete.
 This helps us understand the tricky topics simultaneously.

 Topics like Hands-on JPA and how to set up data sources with and without JPA were explained well.